RobertsBatars/ai-node-builder/node_creation_guide.md

 - **Return a Tuple**: The `execute` method **must** return a tuple for its outputs, even if there is only one.
 For a single output, return `(my_value,)`.
 For no outputs, return `()`.
 To conditionally prevent an output from firing, return the `SKIP_OUTPUT` object in its place in the tuple.
 - **Clear Naming**: Use descriptive names for your node class, sockets, and widgets.
 This makes the system easier to use for everyone.
 - **Check the Frontend**: Remember that the `widget_type` you specify in the backend must have a corresponding implementation in `web/index.html` to render correctly.
+- **Test Tool Integration**: If implementing tool-calling nodes, be aware that the tool system has been implemented but not thoroughly tested.

 By following this guide, you can extend the AI Node Builder with powerful, custom functionality.
 Happy building!